Antenna Length Calculator: Calculate RF Antenna Length from Frequency

 How do I tune an antenna after building it?

-After constructing an antenna using calculated dimensions, measure its actual resonant frequency using an antenna analyzer or SWR meter.
-If the resonant frequency is higher than desired, the antenna is too short (add length).
-If lower, it's too long (remove length).
-Fine-tune in small increments until the antenna resonates at your target frequency.
+Measure the antenna's resonant frequency with an antenna analyzer or SWR meter.
+If resonance is higher than desired, the antenna is too short and needs lengthening.
+If lower, it's too long and needs shortening.
+Make small adjustments and re-measure until resonance matches your target frequency.

 Conclusion